Your Face Sounds Familiar Kids (Philippine TV series): Development

 On August 15, 2016, Billy Crawford announced that Your Face Sounds Familiar will return for a third season, which was later revealed as the "Kids" edition.
 The first Kids season premiered on January 7, 2017.

-On March 5, 2017, Xia Vigor could not perform on the show because of her sickness and was announced to impersonate Jennifer Lopez on the following week instead.
+On March 5, 2017, Xia Vigor could not perform on the show because of her illness, sickness and was announced to impersonate Jennifer Lopez on the following week instead.

 On March 28, 2018, ABS-CBN released a teaser for its upcoming season (season 2 as "Kids" edition, season 4 overall).
 It premiered on May 5, 2018.

 On May 5, 2018, the second season of the Kids edition premiered, replacing the timeslot of the sixth season of Pilipinas Got Talent.
 Billy Crawford returned as the host of that season.
 The Jury, who serves as the judges of the show, are Ogie Alcasid, Sharon Cuneta and Gary Valenciano.
 In this season, Jed Madela (vocals) and Nyoy Volante (choreography and movement) served as the kids' mentors, replacing Annie Quintos and Georcelle Dapat-Sy of G-Force respectively.
 Season 1 contestants Sam Shoaf, AC Bonifacio and Awra Briguela host the online companion show.
 The online companion show Your Face Sounds Familiar Kids: Breaktime is hosted by season 1 contestants Sam Shoaf, AC Bonifacio and Awra Briguela.
 It airs simultaneously with the main show, being streamed live on both the official Facebook page and YouTube channel of the show.
 Breaktime features behind-the-scene exclusives which are usually not aired on the main show.
 It also includes interviews of the cast and live comments from the viewers.
 It may or may not air in future seasons.

 Gary Valenciano had an emergency heart surgery weeks before the taping.
 Mentors Jed Madela and Nyoy Volante served as the guest judges until Week 12.
 They gave stars to the kid celebrity performers as one.
 On Week 15, a duet week between Season 1 and Season 2 Kids contestants took place on the show.
 However, Xia Vigor was unable to perform alongside her partner, Onyok Pineda due to her prior commitments.
 Because of this, Bella Echarri was invited to perform in her place.

+Chun-sa Jung is the only contestant who did not win in any weekly competition of the show, meaning she received no prizes before the conclusion of the grand showdown and the hosts Robi Domingo and Eric Nicolas debuts on September 1, the judges Vigor, Jung, Pineda, Carlos Mendoza and Jayden Villegas on the talent show The Kids' Choice.

+After the Grand Showdown, the show held a special thanksgiving concert titled All-Star Reunion Special.

+On January 7, 2019, the second season was re-run on the primetime lineup of Jeepney TV's Weeknights programs, replacing the Minute to Win It: Last Man Standing (season 2) on Jeepney TV.

 On March 21, 2020, the first season was re-run on the primetime lineup of ABS-CBN's Yes Weekend block, temporarily replacing the ongoing season of The Voice Teens until the network was shut down.